MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-dnf-protectedemail.md

 4. To test the new label: The Azure Information Protection client (classic) must be installed on a Windows computer.

     You can install the classic client by going to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download **AzInfoProtection.exe** from the Azure Information Protection page.

-If are using a different labeling client to the classic client, see the Office documentation for equivalent instructions to this quickstart.
+    If are using a different labeling client to the classic client, see the Office documentation for equivalent instructions to this tutorial.
+For example, [Overview of sensitivity labels](/microsoft-365/compliance/sensitivity-labels).

 5. To test the new label: A computer running Windows (minimum of Windows 7 with Service Pack 1), and on this computer, you're signed in to Office apps from one of the following categories: